One of the most confusing tasks when setting up a Smart Home can be determining which devices work together.

 In some cases, it is better to run separate systems - this means you can choose the best technology for the task, rather than making compromises or making the system overly complex just to allow a single user interface experience.

-Multi-Zoned heating is a good example of this - by using a system designed for this job you can run your heating efficiently and easily.
+Multi-Zoned Smart Home Heating is a good example of this - by using a system designed for this job you can run your heating efficiently and easily.
 The fact that it will be a stand-alone system isn't a big issue, as once it has been installed and configured it will run itself without much intervention from you.

 A heating system is different to controlling your lights where you and your family will want to interact with them each and every day.
 So, in this case, having a separate system isn't necessarily a bad thing.

 But also bear in mind that even though you may be using separate systems, it may still be possible to have some simple interaction between them using a third party Cloud service such as IFTTT - for example your house alarm system may be able to use IFTTT to turn off your heating when nobody is home.

 This is the path that we believe suits most customers, a system that focuses on one or more primary technologies (for example Z-Wave and Zigbee) and also has the ability to be integrated with other systems and devices from different technologies.